 This chart illustrates the sources of Elon’s gross emissions (prior to subtracting verified carbon offsets).
 Energy consumption is the largest source of Elon’s GHG emissions accounting for 43% of Elon’s emissions in FY 2023.

 Study abroad travel represents 21% of Elon’s FY 2023 emissions, which is a large increase from the 3% it was in FY 2021 due to the COVID-19 pandemic but not back to the 25% it was prior to the pandemic.
 Study abroad emissions are not a source of emissions that will be actively reduced.
 Given this, the Global Education Center (GEC) and Office of Sustainability collaborated to create the Carbon Neutral Global Engagement Initiative, which started in fall 2020.
-Through this initiative, Elon purchases verified carbon offsets on an annual basis to account for the carbon impact of Elon’s global programs.
+Through this initiative, Elon purchases verified carbon offsets on an annual basis to account for the carbon impact of global engagement travel.

 Contact us for the full GHG Inventory report for FY 23.